ujjwalguptaofficial/fortjs-doc/docs/tutorial/body.md

 Title: "Body"
 ---

-`body` is class member of  Guard ,Shield and Controller.
+`body` is class member of  Guard and Controller.
 It is used to access body data sent in http post request.

 ```
 import { Controller, viewResult, worker, HTTP_METHOD, guards, route, jsonResult, htmlResult, textResult, defaultWorker, redirectResult } from "fortjs";